cloudmesh-community/fa18-516-17/paper/paper.md

 The Cloud Security Alliance members are united by the following objectives according to thier LinkedIn page:

-> * "Promote a common level of understanding between the consumers and providers of
+> * Promote a common level of understanding between the consumers and providers of
->   cloud computing regarding the necessary security requirements and attestation of assurance.
+> * Cloud computing regarding the necessary security requirements and attestation of assurance.
 > * Promote independent research into best practices for cloud computing security.
 > * Launch awareness campaigns and educational programs on the appropriate uses of cloud computing and cloud security solutions.
-> * Create consensus lists of issues and guidance for cloud security assurance" [@fa18-516-17-CSA-LinkedIn].
+> * Create consensus lists of issues and guidance for cloud security assurance [@fa18-516-17-CSA-LinkedIn].

 ## History